FAQs

 The remaining ~6 acre 3rd parcel borders the Puyallup River for about 800 feet but is not developable due to being zoned for agriculture only.
 There is an existing single family house on this parcel along with a bit less than 2 acres of plowed fields, with the remainder of the acreage dominated by wetlands along the Puyallup River and their associated wetland buffer zones.

 We have been in contact with the Pierce County Conservation District (PCCD) to evaluate two schemes on this parcel.
 One scheme that we started in the spring of 2023 is to rebuild the tired soil with cover crops for a few years.
 This farmed area could make a really nice community garden, CSA, food forest, or park with a little TLC.
+See the ‘Farming’ tab of the website for lots more detail on this parcel.

 We have also been in contact with a riparian restoration specialist from PCCD with a speculative plan to explore the creation of salmon spawning habitat in the wetlands bordering this parcel.
 In the fall of 2024, he was awarded a $40,000 grant to study this alternative and has toured the wetlands with a representative from the South Puget Sound Salmon Enhancement Group (SPSSEG).
 He will be putting out a request for quotes in the spring (2025) and plans to issue a feasibility report next summer.